SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Thank you," Fluttershy said.

-Pinkie paused the food making to give Fluttershy a big hug, "thank you."
+Pinkie paused the food making to give Fluttershy a big hug.
+"Thank you."

-Fluttershy returned the hug, "you're welcome."
+Fluttershy returned the hug.
+"You're welcome."

-After Pinkie returned to making the pancakes, Rarity and Rainbow Dash enter the room together.
+After Pinkie returned to making the pancakes, Rarity and Rainbow Dash entered the room together.

 Rainbow goes over to the table and sits in the chair beside Fluttershy.
-Fluttershy wasn't paying close attention but she swore Rainbow had scooted her chair a lot closer to her, *probably just your imagination.*
+Fluttershy wasn't paying close attention but she swore Rainbow had scooted her chair a lot closer to her.

+*Probably just your imagination.*

-"I could eat one more, Pinkie," Rainbow said to Pinkie, who had turned around to notice the pair.
+"I could eat one more, Pinkie," Rainbow said to Pinkie, who had turned around and noticed the pair.

 "Got it," Pinkie said before setting a plate of four pancakes in front of Fluttershy.

-"Thank you Pinkie," Fluttershy said before starting to eat her pancakes.
+"Thank you, Pinkie," Fluttershy said before starting to eat her pancakes.

-"You're welcome," Pinkie said before asking. "how many pancakes would you like Rarity?"
+"You're welcome," Pinkie said before asking, "How many pancakes would you like, Rarity?"

 "Thank you for making them darling, I'll take four," Rarity said before walking over to Pinkie.

 Pinkie turned to Rarity and gave her a hug.
 Rarity returned the hug, and started whispering to Pinkie.
 Pinkie whispered back for a second.

 After they we're done hugging, Rarity surprised Pinkie with a kiss.
-Pinkie graciously started kissing back as both of them began to blush.
+Pinkie graciously started kissing back as both of them began to blush and Rarity's ears folded back.

 Fluttershy looked at Rainbow, curious of her reaction.

 Rainbow was looking at them kiss before she looked down at the table, her ears folded back as her face became expressionless.
 Fluttershy became worried for her.

-Fluttershy stopped her eating and leaned over to Rainbow and gave her a hug, whispering, "are you alright?"
+Fluttershy stopped her eating and leaned over to Rainbow and gave her a hug, whispering, "Are you alright?"

-Rainbow hugged back before whispering, "yes, just a little distracted."
+Rainbow hugged back before whispering, "Yes, just a little distracted."

-As Fluttershy and Rainbow hugged, Fluttershy could hear Rarity say, "a little birdie told me you wanted a kiss."
+As Fluttershy and Rainbow hugged, Fluttershy could hear Rarity say, "A little birdie told me you wanted a kiss."

 Fluttershy closed her eyes and tightened her hold on Rainbow.

-Rainbow whispered, "thank you," as she also tightened her grip.
+Rainbow whispered, "Thank you," as she also tightened her grip.

 *If only this could last forever...*